ahmeddhussain/ivolve-CloudDevOpsProject/README.md

 * **PVC stuck `Pending` (EBS CSI auth failure):** the EBS CSI controller pods were `CrashLoopBackOff` with `no EC2 IMDS role found` — IMDS isn't a reliable credential source for pod-level AWS API access on EKS. **Fix:** a dedicated IRSA role with `AmazonEBSCSIDriverPolicy`, bound via `service_account_role_arn` on the `aws_eks_addon.ebs_csi` resource.
 * **Ingress `ADDRESS` pending:** no AWS Load Balancer Controller was installed, so nothing could provision an ALB for `ingressClassName: alb`. **Fix:** installed the controller via Helm (now done directly by Terraform) with its own IRSA role.
-* **ALB Controller `CrashLoopBackOff` (IMDS timeout):** `failed to get VPC ID from instance metadata` / `failed to introspect region from EC2Metadata` — same root cause as the EBS CSI issue. **Fix:** passed `vpcId` and `region` explicitly to the Helm release instead of relying on IMDS auto-discovery, and bound the controller's ServiceAccount to its IRSA role via the `eks.amazonaws.com/role-arn` annotation.

 ---